jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### Accessing Arguments During Execution

 Apart from writing in the prolog and reading in the epilog, there’s a third period in which you can access an argument: during execution.
 You can only access the arguments of a diamond *in execution*.
 The caller of the diamond is frozen, till the execution completes, so the caller doesn’t have any chance of accessing the arguments during execution.
 However, everything inside the executor is in motion.
-The executor itself can freely access its arguments, ofcourse, but also anything it calls, could access its arguments, if given a reference.
+The executor itself can freely access its arguments, of course, but also anything it calls, could access its arguments, if given a reference.
 But, as I said, the *caller* of an execution can’t access the arguments during execution.

 The diagrammatic effect of this is the following.
 A member can be accessed by the diamond that contains it, and by all its sub diamonds: